jtladner/Courses/PracticalComputing/Fall_2018/Class2_Shell-pt1/readme.md

     1. Make a directory named 'halfthefiles' and then, with a single command, move all of the files with a .txt file extension to this new folder.

     2. Use ```cat``` to concatenate all of the .txt files (now in 'halfthefiles') into a single file called "all.txt".
-Generate this file within the main scratch directory.
+Generate this file within the main sandbox directory.

     3. Count the number of lines in 'all.txt' and the original .txt files to verify that the concatenation worked properly.